-As a soloist, he won third place in the RCM Concerto Competition and was a finalist in the Sir Karl Jenkins Music Award 2019.
-He premiered a solo work by Darren Bloom at St John’s Smith Square in London, recorded Jeffrey Joseph’s Second Bassoon Sonata and has performed solos with the RCM Chamber Orchestra, WYS Baroque Orchestra, Watford Youth Sinfonia and the Wyatt Sinfonia.
-Ashby has taken part in sit in sessions with the BBC Symphony Orchestra under Duncan Ward, and with the Philharmonia Orchestra under Jakub Hrůša.
+As a soloist, he won third place in the RCM Concerto Competition and in his final year at the RCM, he won the Howarth of London Bassoon Prize and the overall Woodwind Prize.
+Ashby was a finalist in the Sir Karl Jenkins Music Award 2019 and has premiered solo works for bassoon by Darren Bloom (at St John’s Smith Square), recorded Jeffrey Joseph’s Second Bassoon Sonata and has performed solos with the RCM Chamber Orchestra, WCS Baroque Orchestra, Watford Youth Sinfonia and the Wyatt Sinfonia.
+Ashby was a reserve member of the European Union Youth Orchestra in 2020 and was on the English National Opera Evolve Scheme through the RCM.
+Ashby also took part in sit-in sessions with the BBC Symphony Orchestra under Duncan Ward, and with the Philharmonia Orchestra under Jakub Hrůša.
 He has taken part in two LSO On Track schemes, with one performing with the LSO in the 2012 Olympic Opening Ceremony.
 Ashby has toured Spain, Poland and Germany and Holland as well as Switzerland with NYWO.
 Ashby played at the prestigious Lucerne Festival in Summer 2018.
 He has performed at the Royal Albert Hall, Royal Festival Hall, Queen Elizabeth Hall, the Barbican, Symphony Hall (Birmingham), the Concertgebouw, Amsterdam and the KKL Luzern.
 He has also recorded at Abbey Road Studios and RAF Northolt Studios.

 Ashby plays on a Heckel 13000 Series Bassoon.